 Malin Head’s coastline may be full of jagged rocks, but there are spots the truly adventurous can swim in.
 Thanks to its clear waters, it’s also a prime spot for wreck diving.
 The good people at Mevagh Dive Centre take you underwater, so you see a number of sunken boats and ocean liners.

 If hiking is your thing, the Malin Head trail is perfect for you.
 The nearly 2km loop trail spoils you with amazing views, including a sight of the coastline and distant islands at its summit.

-If you visit Malin Head during the winter months, you may be lucky enough to see the mystical Northern Lights.
+If you visit Malin Head during winter in Ireland, you may be lucky enough to see the mystical Northern Lights.
 All of this makes Malin Head a worthy inclusion on most guides of the best places to go in Donegal.